DukeAtreides/seekonkucc_CommunionClass/Handouts/Works_of_Mercy.md

-## Traditional Works of Mercy and Sacrifice
+## Title: How We Show God's Love!
+Traditional Works of Mercy and Sacrifice

+(Top Section - Use simple icons next to each)

-### The Corporal Works of Mercy:
+### Corporal Works of Mercy (Helping People with Physical Needs)

-- To feed the hungry
-- To give water to the thirsty
-- To clothe the naked
-- To shelter the homeless
-- To visit the sick
-- To visit the imprisoned, or ransom the captive
-- To bury the dead.
+Feed the Hungry: Share your snacks, bring food to a food drive.
+Give Drink to the Thirsty: Make sure everyone has water, share your water bottle.
+Clothe the Naked: Donate old clothes, share a coat if someone is cold.
+Shelter the Homeless: Pray for people who don't have homes, help clean up a park.
+Visit the Sick: Draw a picture for someone who is sick, call a grandparent.
+Visit the Imprisoned: Pray for people who are far away or in difficult places.
+Comfort the Grieving: Be there for your friends who are sad about losing a pet or a loved one.
+Pray for those who are sad.

-### The Spiritual Works of Mercy:
+### Spiritual Works of Mercy (Helping People with Their Hearts and Minds)

-- To instruct the ignorant
-- To counsel the doubtful
-- To bear patiently those who wrong oneself
-- To forgive offenses
-- To comfort the afflicted
+Teach the Ignorant: Share what you know, help a friend with their homework.
+Counsel the Doubtful: Help a friend who is unsure, give them a hug.
+Comfort the Sorrowful: Listen when a friend is sad, offer kind words.
+Bear Wrongs Patiently: Be patient when someone is being annoying, try not to get mad.
+Forgive Offenses: Say "It's okay" when someone bumps into you, don't hold grudges.
+Admonish Sinners: (This is also tricky for 2nd graders.
+You could rephrase as "Help Friends Make Good Choices" and focus on gently reminding friends to be kind or share.)
+Gently remind friends to be kind.
-- To pray for the living and the dead
+Pray for the Living and the Dead: Pray for your family, friends, and people you don't know.
-- To correct the sinner

-### Additional Methodist Works of Mercy
-- Doing good
-- Visiting the sick and prisoners
-- Feeding and clothing people
+(Bottom Section)

+### In addition to the above, the Methodist Christians added these:
-- Earning, saving, giving all one can
+- Earning, saving, giving all one can: Give a little money to charity each week
-- Opposition to slavery
+- Opposition to slavery: Stand up for the rights of others.

+My Lenten Promise!

+This Lent, I promise to try my best to:

+One Act of Mercy I will do: _________________________ One Sacrifice I will make: _________________________ (Space for drawing or writing their promise)

 ### Sacrifice - Giving up something good for the benefit of someone else.
 - Doing the works of mercy means that we are making sacrifices of our time and money for others.